Skyline Cruises

 4. NYC: Luxury Brunch, Lunch & Dinner Harbor Cruise

 What is it?
 If a premier cruise experience is your kind of vibe, look no further.
-This all-glass luxury ship is all about free-flowing mimosas, live entertainment and decadent three-course meals.
+This all-glass luxury ship is all about free-flowing mimosas at brunch, plus live entertainment and decadent three-course meals all day and night.

-Why we love it: With a brunch, lunch, and dinner cruise option on hand, this luxury sail will take you past iconic New York City landmarks, including the Statue of Liberty, Ellis Island, and the Brooklyn Bridge, all set to the sweet sounds of a live band.
-Dancing is encouraged.
+Why we love it: With a brunch, lunch and dinner cruise option on hand, this luxury sail will take you past iconic New York City landmarks, including the Statue of Liberty, Ellis Island, and the Brooklyn Bridge, all set to the sweet sounds of live music, any time of the day.
+This is a cruise geared towards grown-ups, so while dancing is encouraged, children under 6 are not.

 Time Out tip: Since there aren't many seats on the top deck, it's worth arriving a little earlier to avoid the queue.